Modern microfilm and microfiche conversion services offer more than digitization.

 In most cases, the process of putting document images on film introduces artifacts that affect image quality.
 Dust particles, skewed images, scratches, and manual redactions make looking at microfilm and microfiche difficult.
 And if you need to perform optical character recognition (OCR) on these images, getting good accuracy is difficult.

-New advances in scanning software take advantage of technology like computer vision and image processing to make scanned microform images look even better than the original.
 This makes highly accurate OCR and full-text searching possible.
 Here are some of the advantages of modern microfilm and microfiche scanning software:

 - Scratch removal